Dauie/libft/README.md

 #### ft_crafttbl

-This is a variatic function that will take in an int len, and len number of char *s.
+This is a variadic function that will take in an int len, and len number of char *s.
 A new char ** will be allocated the length of len and all char *s entered as arguments will be copied into the table and returned.